-Task Anticipated Schedule Task 9 Develop Local, Regional and State Action Plan to Implement Recommended Mobility Policy Develop matrix of actions and proposed timeline recommended to implement the updated mobility policy through local, regional and state plans, standards, guidelines and best practices.
-This task will include identifying data needs to support analysis tools and monitoring activities.
+Task Anticipated Schedule system performance monitoring activities and other relevant planning activities in the Portland region.
+7 Task 9 Develop Local, Regional and State Action Plan to Implement Recommended Mobility Policy Develop matrix of actions and proposed timeline recommended to implement the updated mobility policy through local, regional and state plans, standards, guidelines and best practices.
+This task will identify data and tool needs to support analysis and monitoring activities.
 This task will develop guidance to jurisdictions on how to balance multiple policy objectives and document adequacy, i.e. consistency with the RTP and OHP, in both transportation system plans (TSPs) and plan amendments, when there are multiple measures and targets in place.
 This task will recommend considerations for future local, regional and state actions outside the scope of this project to implement the new policy and to reconcile differences between the new system plan and plan amendment measures and targets and those used in development review and project design.
-5 Jan. to May 2021 Task 10 Conduct Public Review and Refinement Process Seek feedback on Discussion Drafts developed in Tasks 8 and 9.
-Following review and comment on the Discussion Drafts by regional technical and policy committees, the Metro Council and the Oregon Transportation Commission, the recommended policy and implementation recommendations will be revised and published as a Public Review Draft for a 45-day public review and comment period and for presentation to the public and project stakeholders.
+5 Jan. to May 2021 Task 10 Conduct Public Review and Refinement Process Seek feedback on Public Review Drafts developed in Tasks 8 and 9 through a 45-day public review and comment period with two public hearings.
 Additional refinements will be recommended to address feedback received during the public comment period.
 June to Aug.
 2021 Task 11 Conduct Approval Process Prepare final documents and findings for consideration by JPACT and the Metro Council, including a Metro resolution and ODOT staff report, with updated regional policy, including recommended alternative performance measures and targets, recommended analysis data and methods, recommended plan amendments and updates needed to implement new policy in state, regional and local plans and codes.
 The project team will seek approval of final recommendations for updating the mobility policy by JPACT and the Metro Council.
 If approved by JPACT and the Metro Council, the recommended amendments to Policy 1F of the Oregon Highway Plan for the Portland metropolitan planning area and supporting ODOT staff report will be forwarded to the OTC for consideration.
 June to Aug.
 2021